-Recently one of our readers asked us to share some WordPress market share data, usage stats, and research to help convince their boss on why they should use WordPress.
+Recently, one of our readers asked us to share some WordPress market share data, usage stats, and research to help convince their boss why they should use WordPress.

-Even though WordPress is the most popular website builder in the world, sometimes popularity alone is not enough for users to make up their mind.
+Even though WordPress is the most popular website builder in the world, sometimes popularity alone is not enough for users to make up their minds.

 In this article, we have compiled an ultimate list of WordPress usage stats, market share research, and other data that will help you convince others to start using WordPress.

 It’s important not to confuse WordPress (the software) with WordPress.com, which is a hosted solution.
 To learn more, see the difference between WordPress.com vs. WordPress.org in our side-by-side comparison.

 It all started when two users of a blogging software called b2/cafelog decided to take the software in a new direction.

 The idea was coined by Matt Mullenweg, who was then joined by Mark Little, and together, they released the first version of WordPress on May 27, 2003.

 Since then, WordPress has evolved from simple blogging software to a CMS, website builder, eCommerce platform, and more.

 To learn more, see our article about the history of WordPress.